Jonas Peters

 Supervising theses (Master, Bachelor, Semester)

-Please always add a CV and your transcripts when asking for supervision of a thesis.
+Please always add a CV, your transcripts, and a preferred start date (month and year) when asking for supervision of a thesis.
 Also, we receive a lot of requests for supervising theses; my apologies that I cannot agree to all of such requests.

 Open Positions